vvv-school/assignment_optimization-2Dgrasp/README.md

 | :---: |
 | ![example-solution](/assets/example-solution.png) |

-Once you deem you're ready to go, you can accept the challenge of the grading test suite by doing:
+Once you deem you're good to go, you can accept the challenge of the grading test suite by doing:
 ```console
 cd assignment_optimization-2Dgrasp/smoke-test
 ./test.sh